andygrunwald/go-gerrit/README.md

 ## API / Usage

-Please have a look at the [GoDoc documentation](https://pkg.go.dev/github.com/andygrunwald/go-gerrit) for a detailed API description.
+Have a look at the [GoDoc documentation](https://pkg.go.dev/github.com/andygrunwald/go-gerrit) for a detailed API description.

-The [Gerrit Code Review - REST API](https://gerrit-review.googlesource.com/Documentation/rest-api.html) was the base document.
+The [Gerrit Code Review - REST API](https://gerrit-review.googlesource.com/Documentation/rest-api.html) was the foundation document.

 ### Authentication

-Gerrit support multiple ways for [authentication](https://gerrit-review.googlesource.com/Documentation/rest-api.html#authentication).
+Gerrit supports multiple ways for [authentication](https://gerrit-review.googlesource.com/Documentation/rest-api.html#authentication).

 #### HTTP Basic

 Some Gerrit instances (like [TYPO3](https://review.typo3.org/)) has [auth.gitBasicAuth](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#auth.gitBasicAuth) activated.
-With this you can authenticate with HTTP Basic like this:
+With this, you can authenticate with HTTP Basic like this:

 ```go
 instance := "https://review.typo3.org/"